cyberexpertsng/cseanctfv1/Pwn/ChatterBox/README.md

 As a side note, we think you should know we like talking in months and days.
 Hopefully you understand.
 ```

-This is a hint that's based on using months and days
+This is a hint that's based on using months and days combination as the password

-I then make a script to create a wordlist and brute force the password
+I then make a script to create a wordlist so that I can brute force the password

 Here's the script I used to create the [wordlist](https://github.com/markuched13/markuched13.github.io/blob/main/solvescript/csean/pwn/chatterbox/wordlist.py)